Smooth and creamy with a gooey and crunchy topping, this Gluten Free Sweet Potato Casserole will be the only one you’ll ever make again.

 Instructions

-- Preheat oven to 350° F. Grease a 9 by 13-inch baking dish and set aside.
+- Preheat oven to 350° F. Grease a 9 by 13-inch (or any similar size) baking dish and set aside.

-- Pour into prepared baking dish and smooth the top.
+- Scoop into prepared baking dish and smooth the top.

-- In a small bowl, combine all streusel ingredients until crumbly.
+- In a medium bowl, combine all streusel ingredients until crumbly (I like to use a fork).
 Sprinkle crumbs on top of sweet potatoes evenly.
 Top with marshmallows in a single layer.

-- Bake for 30-35 minutes, or until marshmallows are toasted.
+- Bake for 30-35 minutes, or until marshmallows are well toasted.

 I make a version of this.
 I use canned sweet potatoes but fresh will work.
 I cut them up and put in a fry pan.
 I use some canned liquid or chicken broth.
 Add brown sugar and cook down a bit.
 I add some butter.
 I never use eggs or any type of milk and cook until the liquid thickens.
 Put in a oven proof dish and add lots of marshmallows on top and bake till the marshmallows are cooked till nice a golden.